ploomber/soopervisor/doc/tutorials/slurm.rst

 Note: since we need to load the dag to define the task's status, the environment must have all dependencies if there are functions tasks
 Note: slurm should not have the docker image arguments when running "soopervisor export"
+Note: define a custom config, include/exclude are not relevant for SLURM config

 monitor frmo localhost